DavidFeng-8844/MyNotes/Obsidian_Files_Git/Front_end/JavaScript/JS DOM Document Keyword.md

 _CSS selectors_ define the elements to which a set of CSS rules apply, but we can also use these same selectors to access DOM elements with JavaScript!
 Selectors can include a tag name, a class, or an ID.

-The `.querySelector()` method allows us to specify a CSS selector as a string and returns the first element that matches that selector.
-The following code would return the first paragraph in the document.
+<mark style="background: #ABF7F7A6;">The `.querySelector()` method allows us to specify a CSS selector as a string and returns the first element that matches that selector. </mark>The following code would return the first paragraph in the document.

 ```JavaScript
 document.querySelector('p');